 This course is designed to provide Tuck students with immediately applicable skills for professional communication.
 You will complete the course with an understanding of and demonstrated improvements in overall communication, delivery and presentation skills.
 In addition, you will learn and practice effective techniques for delivering feedback.
-This mini-course runs during Fall A to allow you to immediately apply your ManComm skills—in your other classes, during winter recruiting, your FYP and summer internship.
+This mini-course runs during Summer term to allow you to immediately apply your ManComm skills—in your other classes, during recruiting, your FYP and summer internship.

 This course applies the ideas and methodology of economics to analysis of the firm, key decisions within the firm, and the industry.
 Topics covered include costs, pricing, competition, economic efficiency, and industry equilibrium and change.
-Particular attention is paid to behavior of the firm and industries when uncertainty and transaction costs exist.
+Particular attention is paid to the behavior of the firm and industries when uncertainty and transaction costs exist.
 The course combines lectures/discussions of principles, with cases covering both current and classic firm and industry dilemmas.
 Issues of public policy, especially regarding pollution, are also covered.

 The marketing course prepares general managers and brand managers to understand the strategic role of marketing and how to apply it in their organizations.
 The course teaches how to grow a business by thoroughly understanding its current and prospective customers, the only source of a firm's revenue.
 Companies with high or increasing market capitalizations know how to create, communicate and deliver value to their customers.
 Students will learn how to create such value by applying a set of frameworks and analytical tools in three areas: identifying market opportunities, setting a marketing strategy, and formulating the marketing mix.
 Case studies and a competitive simulation exercise are used to develop experience in implementing these frameworks and analytical tools in order to grow a business.
 Specific course topics include market research, consumer decision making, market segmentation, targeting, positioning, product development, advertising, pricing, and distribution.